Archive

 Oregon has been moving in the direction of installing ”bike boxes” to address the right hook problem.
 Here is an animation that shows they don’t work as intended in all situations: http://www.commuteorlando.com/ontheroad/animations/bikebox/

 As the Mercury News article illustrates, there is often confusion among motorists and cyclists about the California law regarding motorist right turns and bike lanes.
-In my (Brian’s) view, part of the confusion is that motorists are being asked to occupy two lanes at once (the bike lane and part of the travel lane) – which runs counter to the concept of only occupying one lane at a time.
+In my (Brian’s) view, part of the confusion is that motorists are being asked to occupy two lanes at once (the bike lane and part of the travel lane) – which runs counter to the concept we’ve all learned about only being in one lane at a time.
 But what other solution is there when bike lanes are striped to the right of lanes where motorists may turn right?
-Since there seems to be little desire to drop the bike lane stripe before intersections, the California law appears to be the best way to address the potential conflicts.
+Since there seems to be little desire to drop the bike lane stripe before intersections (even though the design standards allow it), the California law appears to be the best way to address the potential conflicts.

 City of LA Draft Bicycle Master Plan – Engineering Policy Problems